LDPC stabilizer codes as gapped quantum phases: stability under graph-local perturbations: Acknowledgements

 We are grateful for helpful discussions with Israel Klich, Christopher Laumann, Ali Lavasani and Sagar Vijay.
 V.K. and T.R. especially thank Benedikt Placke and Nikolas Breuckmann for many insightful discussions and close collaboration on related work.

 WDR was supported by the FWO-FNRS EOS research project G0H1122N EOS 40007526 CHEQS, the KULeuven Runner-up grant iBOF DOA/20/011, and the internal KULeuven grant C14/21/086.
-V.K. acknowledges support from the Packard Foundation through a Packard Fellowship in Science and Engineering and the US Department of Energy, Office of Science, Basic Energy Sciences, under Early Career Award Nos.
-DE-SC0021111 (support for N.O.D. and V.K.).
+V.K. acknowledges support from the Packard Foundation through a Packard Fellowship in Science and Engineering and the Office of Naval Research Young Investigator Program (ONR YIP) under Award Number N00014-24-1-2098 (support for N.O.D. and V.K.).
 Y.L. is supported in part by the Gordon and Betty Moore Foundation’s EPiQS Initiative through Grant GBMF8686, and in part by the Stanford Q-FARM Bloch Postdoctoral Fellowship in Quantum Science and Engineering.
 T.R. was supported in part by Stanford Q-FARM Bloch Postdoctoral Fellowship in Quantum Science and Engineering and by the HUN-REN Welcome Home and Foreign Researcher Recruitment Programme 2023.